sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

 So, for thick books, split the pdf and make multiple booklets then merge it.

+#### Aligning papers
+vibrate on the ground, strike a flat wall many times.

 #### Punching
 - Japanese screw punch
 - Awl